-- Draft Exhibit 53A: August 27, 2012 - Agency Budget Request Exhibit 53A, B, C, and D: September 10, 2012 - President's Budget Request Exhibit 53A, B, C, and D: Early January 2013 (tentative)
+- Draft Exhibit 53A: August 26, 2013 - Agency Budget Request Exhibit 53A, C, and D: September 9, 2013 - Final FY 2015 President's Budget Exhibit 53A, C, and D (as requested): Early January 2014 (tentative)

 Specifically, a draft version of Exhibit 53A shall be completed by the agency and submitted to OMB.
-This draft will allow the agency and OMB to agree on which major and non-major IT investments will be reported as part of the next President's Budget Request and to confirm the mapping of agency investments to agency architectures.
+This draft will constitute the agency's proposal to OMB on which major and non-major IT investments will be reported as part of the FY 2015 President's Budget Request.
+It also confirms the mapping of agency investments to agency architectures.
 The initial draft of Exhibit 53A must conform to a template described later in this section, which will be published on the OMB MAX portal.
 Specific steps for completing the submission will be available on the OMB MAX portal.
-The completion of the initial draft of Exhibit 53A should be coordinated by the agency's IT capital planning lead.
+The completion of the initial draft of Exhibit 53A should be coordinated by the agency's IT capital planning lead, typically with the CIO and the agency's budget office.
 At a minimum, the draft Exhibit 53A should include the legacy UIIs and current UIIs, investment name, investment description, and the FEA BRM Primary services mappings.

-All subsequent updates to the Exhibit 53s will be submitted to the IT Dashboard or otherwise as directed.
+All subsequent updates to the Exhibit 53 will be submitted to the IT Dashboard or otherwise as directed.
 The agency's IT capital planning office should coordinate and review all versions of Exhibit 53 prior to submission.